-The non-moving party may submit additional material facts that bear on or relate to the issues raised by the moving party, which shall be set forth in a separate joint statement of uncontroverted facts and follow the format described above for the moving party's separate statement.
-These additional facts shall continue in sequentially numbered paragraphs with the evidence that supports each statement set forth in the right column.
+The non-moving party may submit additional material facts that bear on or relate to the issues raised by the moving party, which shall be set forth in a separate joint statement of uncontroverted facts and follow the format described above for the moving party's separate

 With its Reply, the moving party shall identify whether the allegedly undisputed fact presented by the non-moving party is disputed or undisputed by the moving party.
 The statement shall include additional information regarding the basis for any dispute.
 If the fact is undisputed, no further response is required.
-Parties are required to also submit any Statements of Uncontroverted Facts and Genuine Disputes in Excel, have all restrictions removed so the spreadsheets can be edited, and be emailed to the Court's chambers email address at HDV Chambers@cacd.uscourts.gov.
+Parties are required to also submit any Statements of Uncontroverted Facts and Genuine Disputes in Excel, have all restrictions removed so the spreadsheets can be edited, and be emailed to the Court's chambers email address at

+MEMF_Chambers@cacd.uscourts.gov.

-4. Conclusions of Law
+3. Conclusions of Law